Liam Delap

-Liam Rory Delap (born 8 February 2003) is an English professional footballer who plays as a striker for club Chelsea.
-He is the son of former professional footballer Rory Delap.
+Liam Rory Delap (born 8 February 2003) is an English professional footballer who plays as a striker for club Nottingham Forest.

+The son of former Republic of Ireland internationalist, Rory Delap, Liam Delap was a part of the Derby County and Manchester City academies.
+He made his professional debut for Manchester City in 2020 before signing for newly promoted Ipswich Town in 2024.
+Following Ipswich's relegation that season, during which Delap was their top scorer with 12 goals, he joined Chelsea in 2025 for a reported £30 million.

+Liam Delap has played for England from all youth levels from under-16 to under-21.
+He remains eligible for Republic of Ireland via the grandparent rule.

+Early life

+Liam Delap was born in Winchester, Hampshire, when his father, Rory Delap, was in a four and a half year spell playing for Southampton, after transferring there from Derby County.
+His parents met when both worked for Derby County; Rory as a player and his mother, Helen (nee Brentnall), as a physiotherapist.
+Liam's maternal grandmother, Ann, owned a physiotherapist practice in Derby and was physio for Derbyshire County Cricket Club.
+She then became the first female physio for the England cricket team.
+His maternal grandfather worked as a General practitioner based in Derbyshire.
+Liam Delap was a pupil at The Ecclesbourne School in Duffield, Derbyshire,.
+His brother is Burton Albion player Finn Delap.

+His paternal grandfather and three great-uncles are originally from Letterkenny, County Donegal.

 Club career

 Manchester City

-Delap joined Derby County's academy at the age of six where he spent the next 10 years before joining Manchester City's academy in 2019, impressing from a young age and being capped at several youth levels with England.
+Delap joined the academy of his local senior club, Derby County, at the age of six.
+He spent the next 10 years there before leaving in January 2019.

+Delap moved to Manchester City's academy, impressing from a young age and being capped at several youth levels with England.
 He scored a goal and set up two others in the final of the 2020 Under-18 Premier League Cup.

-In 20 appearances for the Manchester City's U23 side, Delap would score 24 goals and provide 5 assists, as the club won a record breaking league title.
+In 20 appearances for the Manchester City's U23 side, Delap scored 24 goals and provided 5 assists, as the club won a record breaking league title.
 In all competitions, Delap achieved 36 goal contributions in 27 appearances across the season.